crcn/mesh.js.org/src/common/components/body/docs/api.md

 #### bus catchError(bus, handler)

-Catches an error emitted by a bus
+Catches an error emitted by a bus.

 <Example>
   ```javascript